Faithful Implementations of Distributed Algorithms and Control Laws: Indirect Mechanism Design

-When the leader designs a decision making algorithm, the \emph{action space} $\mathcal{S}=\mathcal{S}_1\times \cdots \times \mathcal{S}_N$ must be specified, where $\mathcal{S}_i$ can be thought of as the space of all possible programming codes that the $i$-th follower can potentially execute in the distributed computation (for instance, executing (\ref{ahu1}) is a valid action in the algorithm considered in Section \ref{secresourceallocation}, while keeping bid $\hat{z}_1^k=1/3$ is another).
+When the leader designs a decision making mechanism, the \emph{action space} $\mathcal{S}=\mathcal{S}_1\times \cdots \times \mathcal{S}_N$ must be specified, where $\mathcal{S}_i$ can be thought of as the space of all possible programming codes that the $i$-th follower can potentially execute in the distributed computation (for instance, executing (\ref{ahu1}) is a valid action in the algorithm considered in Section \ref{secresourceallocation}, while bidding $\hat{z}_1^k=1/3$ at every step is another).
 The $i$-th follower with private parameter $\theta_i$ determines his actions according to the \emph{strategy function} $\sigma_i:\Theta_i \rightarrow \mathcal{S}_i$.
-Outputs of the followers' algorithms are processed by the leader's \emph{outcome function} $g:\mathcal{S}\rightarrow \mathcal{Z} \times \mathcal{P}$, which determines a social decision and tax values. \begin{remark} For example, the above formulation can express (but not limited to) the following abstract model of multi-stage interactions between the leader and the followers.
+Outputs of the followers' algorithms are processed by the leader's algorithm called the \emph{outcome function} $g:\mathcal{S}\rightarrow \mathcal{Z} \times \mathcal{P}$, which determines a social decision and tax values. \begin{remark} For example, the above formulation can express the following abstract model of multi-stage interactions between the leader and the followers.
 At each stage (indexed by $k=1,2,\cdots, n$), the leader broadcasts his current computational output $\eta_L^k$ to the followers.
-Each follower transmits his current computational output $\eta_i^k$ to the leader and, possibly, to the neighboring followers, depending on the communication topology.
+Each follower transmits his current computational output $\eta_i^k$ to the leader and other followers.
 Assume that the leader and followers can be modeled as a state-based computer with the internal state $\xi_L^k$ and $\xi_i^k, i=1,\cdots, N$ respectively.
 Given initial states $\xi_L^0,\xi_i^0$ and $\eta_L^0, \eta_i^0, i=1,\cdots,N$, the state evolves according to:

 for $k=1,2,\cdots,n$.
 Finally, we require that $ \eta_L^n=H_L^n(\xi_L^n)=(\zeta(\theta),\pi(\theta)), $ which will be the value of the social choice.
 In this communication model, the action of the $i$-th follower is the sequence of functions in (\ref{algFi}), i.e., $ \sigma_i(\theta_i)=\{(G_{i,\theta_i}^k, H_{i,\theta_i}^k): k=1,2,\cdots, n\} $ parametrized by his type $\theta_i$.
 The outcome function is defined by the sequence of functions in (\ref{algL}), i.e., $ g=\{(G_L^k, H_L^k): k=1,2,\cdots, n\}. $ For a practical implementation, $n$ must be a finite number. \end{remark}